 How often do you ask for what you want in the bedroom?

 Giving feedback might seem weird to you.
 Often, we worry about making our partners feel insecure.
 But because everyone is so different in what they enjoy, I think it’s unfair to expect your partner to work it all out by themselves.
 This is especially true for all those tricky things such as making someone cum.
 Why lie there wishing he sex was better, when you could offer a few useful directions?

 We often hesitate to give directions because we’re worried about looking as thought we’re criticising our partners.
 Here’s a useful trick I use at work: always frame things in the positive.
 There’s no need to say, ‘You’re doing that completely wrong.’
 Rather, praising someone then offering them a little bit of guidance helps them feel like they’re already on the right track.

 - ‘That’s awesome, just go a bit faster.’

 - ‘You know what would be super hot right now?
 We could do my favourite position – can I show you?’

 Like dirty talk, asking becomes easier the more you practice.
 Being comfortable with your partner helps – practice on friends and fuck buddies before you try it with new dates.
 If you have a play partner you trust, I recommend the Two-Minute Game by Curious Creatures.

 The payoff: never again having to think ‘I wish he’d just move a bit to the right.’

-Trying to guess = bad sex.
-By putting the above techniques into practice you’ll be able to zero in on exactly what your partner wants, and make it clear what you want.
+Trying to guess often leads to bad sex.
+By putting these techniques into practice, you’ll be able to zero in on exactly what your partner wants, get what you want, and learn from every sexual escapade.
 No guesswork.
 No bullshit.
 Just more fun, more trust, more honesty, more orgasms.